WilloughbySeago/Uni-Notes/README.md

 After the lecture I would then write up my notes compiling my own notes, the lecture notes, and any other relevant sources.
 For this reason the notes becomes more verbose for later courses.

-If you have spotted a mistake, have a suggestion or improvement in mind or think something is badly written/explained please contact me by creating an issue.
+If you have spotted a mistake, have a suggestion or improvement in mind, or think something is badly written/explained please contact me by creating an issue.

 ## Courses
 Here are all the courses I took.